HCWI-Online/HCWI-Web/README.md

 - Compress / Minify the JS.
 - Compress all of the images (.png, .jpg, .gif, .svg).
 - Get rid of all of the unnecessary files and folders.
-- And place them into a seperate folder called `dist/`.
+- Place them into a seperate folder called `dist/`.

 It does all of this without disturbing the main development files which allows us to come back and make quick changes in the future as well as serving as a back-up of the web files.